-- Proposal demonstrates strong potential to develop and deploy novel or "disruptive" technologies in global markets. - Proposal will build on existing scientific research and will advance that research to deliver new solutions. - Proposal involves collaborating on "industrial research" as defined in COMMISSION REGULATION (EU) No 651/2014 and in general will be expected to fall within Technology
+- Proposal demonstrates strong potential to develop and deploy novel or "disruptive" technologies in global markets. - Proposal will build on existing scientific research and will advance that research to deliver new solutions. - Proposal comprises of "industrial research" and/or "experimental development" as defined in